 The Court found Petitioners in contempt of its stay orders.
-(App.
-9a).
 The Court ruled that the language of the orders applied to future testing of the Petitioners' voting systems and that in conducting the July 2022 examination, Petitioners had violated its orders.
 Regarding Petitioners' argument that they were not violating the language of the court's January orders, the court reasoned that the spirit of the order applied to any and all future testing.
-(App.
-69a).
-The court ignored Petitioners' argument that the constitutional delegation by the Pennsylvania General Assembly to the counties under Article I, section 4, clause 1 of the United States Constitution allowed it to perform additional examinations and analysis of voting machine systems.
+The court ignored Petitioners' argument that the constitutional delegation by the Pennsylvania General Assembly to the counties under Article I, section 4, clause 1 of the United States Constitution allowed it to perform additional inspections of voting machine systems.

-The court ruled only on the argument regarding the scope of its January orders and found Petitioners had deliberately, willfully, and wrongfully violated (App.
-70a).
-The court ordered those orders.
-Petitioners Fulton County and Petitioners' attorney, Thomas Carroll to be jointly responsible for attorneys' fees incurred by the Secretary and Dominion.
-(App.
-The court ordered commencement of the 71a). attorneys' fees assessment as to Fulton County as of December 17, 2021 and as of April 13, 2022 for Attorney Carroll.
-Attorney Carroll was not the original attorney on the case, but appeared after Fulton County's Petition for Review and appeal had been filed.
+The court ruled only on the argument regarding the scope of its January orders and found Petitioners had deliberately, willfully, and wrongfully violated those orders.
+The court ordered Petitioners Fulton County and Petitioners' attorney, Thomas Carroll to be jointly responsible for attorneys' fees incurred by the Secretary and Dominion.
+The court ordered commencement of the attorneys' fees assessment as to Fulton County as of December 17, 2021 and as of April 13, 2022 for Attorney Carroll.

 The court also referred Attorney Carroll to Pennsylvania's Attorney Disciplinary Board for "examination of his conduct throughout the litigation" of the appeal of the court's stay order and the contempt proceedings.
-(App.
-105a).
 The court also ordered Petitioners to transfer the voting equipment to a neutral escrow agent pursuant to an agreement between the parties.
-(App.
-110a).